 The exhibits in the gallery varied greatly from one room to the next.
 One wall was dedicated to sketches of humans and animals co-existing while another listed books by author in a bizarre order that carried no logical order—that I could fathom—except stream of consciences.
 The most powerful work lined the walls of the main room.
-A dozen, four-foot, LED tube-lights were propped up against the walls every few feet.
+A dozen, four-foot, LED tube-lights were propped up against the walls, spaced out around the room.
 At the base of each light was a different household item—a hammer, a baseball bat, a wrench, a meat tenderizer, etc. It was a work about domestic violence, drawing attention to everyday items that had turned murder weapon.

 Museo de Arte Moderno was much more crowded than I expected.
-As I wedged myself through the crowds, bumping into strangers and apologizing with a smile, I realized something glaringly different from any art gallery opening I’d been to in the States; the Paisas weren’t lingering near the bar, chatting about work; they were wondering around the multiple rooms, silently considering the art and whispering to those nearby.
+As I wedged myself through the crowd, bumping into strangers and apologizing with a smile, I realized something glaringly different from any art gallery opening I’d been to in the States; the Paisas–people from Medellin–weren’t lingering near the bar, chatting about work; they were wondering around the multiple rooms, silently considering the art and whispering to those nearby.

 The Paisas focus on art as an expression and not just decoration.
 If you need a clear example, simply visit Parque San Antonio where two Fernando Botero statues stand.
 One statue is broken in eerie disrepair, the remnants of a bomb that exploded in the parque during a family concert in June 1995, killing 30 people.
-And the other one was made new: perfect, polished and whole.
+The other statue is recasting: perfect, polished and whole.
 The large, abstract birds—in Botero’s signature style—reflect the dual purpose of Paisa-art: to memorialize the things that happened so they won’t be forgot and to make things bright and strong.

 In what was once the most dangerous area of the most dangerous city, art is the culture.
 Comuna 13, a northwest community of Medellin, is home to large masterpieces in spray paint that stretch the width and height of buildings.
 Even the homes not lending their exteriors to graffiti artists contribute to the colors of the community, bearing hues of pink, green, orange and blue.

 The comuna’s location at the edge of the city made it a desired location for guerilla groups and cartels that wanted access to Medellin but also an easy path to escape into the mountains.
-Comuna 13 was the battlefield between the government and these groups, and the government wasn’t playing the role of the “good guys.”
+Comuna 13 was the battlefield between a corrupt government and these groups.
 Hundreds of people in the comuna simply disappeared.
 In the aftermath of the 2002 Operation Orion, the community banned together to reclaim their homes and throw off the title of “victim.”

 Their reclamation is nothing short of a social revolution, and a big proponent of this revolution is art in the form of hip-hop.

-Before I went to Colombia, I thought hip-hop belonged to Missy Elliot, Dr. Dre, and Kendrick Lamar.
-I thought hip-hop was a musical form started in “the rough” neighborhoods of the United States.
-I didn’t know a lot about hip-hop because hip-hop was something I only listened to with others; it was angry and angst, it was written and performed by people whose experiences in life were different than mine, and I struggled to relate.
+Before I went to Colombia, I thought hip-hop belonged to platinum artists.
+I didn’t know a lot about hip-hop because it’s not something listened very often; it seemed angry and angst, written and performed by people whose experiences in life were different than mine, making it difficult for me to relate.

-And that’s because I didn’t understand.
-I still don’t understand, but I’m beginning to.
+I couldn’t relate because I didn’t understand.
+I still don’t understand, but I’m starting to.

 Hip-hop is widely considered a social and political movement that uses art to reclaim human rights.
 It was started by the Latin and Afro communities of South America, derived from lessons learned from the Black Panthers, from Martin Luther King, Jr., and from Malcolm X. There are four forms of hip-hop—rap, breakdance, graffiti and DJing—and community organizations in Comuna 13 dedicate themselves to teaching and developing their practice.